AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-31/acsd-50345-recaptcha-issues-during-checkout.md

 ---
 # ACSD-50345: reCAPTCHA issues during the checkout

 The ACSD-50345 patch fixes the issue where the reCAPTCHA v2 and v3 validations fail while placing orders and during the checkout.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.31 is installed.
 The patch ID is ACSD-50345.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6 and 2.4.7.
+Please note that the issue was partially fixed in Adobe Commerce 2.4.6 and will be completely fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions